MoscatelliMarco/medusa-plugin-blogger/README.md

 Create a new blog article.

+**NOTE**: No server validation is done to check if the `url-slug` value is a valid url as this is already done in the frontend and it is assumed that the admin would not do anything to harm its store.

 #### ```GET /admin/blog/articles/:id```

 Return a json object of the article having the id in the url.